gio-dot/Z-Bee-Duo/README.md

 ### FLASH FROM LINUX (ie FROM RASPBERRY or LINUX PC)

 Turn off Raspberry, disconnect from power, open the enclosure to reach RESET and FLASH buttons; this procedure can be done both with Z-Bee connected to PC/Raspberry USB port or connected to a Raspberry as hat (remember to adapt serial port in flash string).

-If Z-Bee is connectes to Raspberry/PC usb port **remember to remove wifi module if present!!!**.
+If Z-Bee is connected to Raspberry/PC usb port **remember to remove wifi module if present!!!**.

 Turn on and do the following:

 - Install pyserial to enable Raspberry serial coomunication with flash tool:
 ```